dphuang2/influence-maximization/README.md

 # Influence Maximization
 by Tim Murray and Dylan Huang

+TIM and IMM implemented in serial and parallel

 # Parallel algorithm
 ## Opportunity
 We noticed that almost all of the computation time was dedicated to generating